 - Mirror in the size and shape you want

-- TEC Stick n Stay, 1 quart is all I needed for this project and I have about 1/3 of the quart remaining.
+- TEC Stick n Stay, 1 quart is all I needed for this project, and I have about 1/3 of the quart remaining.
 You can find it in the flooring department of your hardware store.
-This stuff made the project so very easy and easily accomplished in a morning…granted, I started at 6 a.m.
+This is the best glue for a seashell mirror that I could find.
+It made the project so very easy and easily accomplished in the morning…granted, I started at 6 a.m.

 How I Made My Oyster Shell Mirror

-- I put a good glob of the Stick n Stay on the parts of the oyster shell that would be touching the board or other shells.
+- To glue the shells to the wood, I put a good glob of the Stick n Stay on the parts of the oyster shell that would be touching the board or other shells.